Turning point principle for stability of viscous gaseous stars: Introduction

-The stability of non-rotating stars for Euler-Poisson system had been well studied.
-In particular, a turning point principle was proved in \cite{LZ2019} for general equation of states.
+The stability of the non-rotating stars of the Euler-Poisson system has been well studied.
+For the polytropic case $P\left( \rho\right) =K\rho^{\gamma}$, S.-S. Lin \cite{LSS} established the linear instability of the Lane-Emden stars when $\gamma\in\left(\frac{6}{5},\frac{4}{3}\right)$ and linear stability when $\gamma\in\left[\frac{4}{3},2\right)$.
+In \cite{J2008}, J. Jang proved the nonlinear instability of the Lane-Emden stars for $\gamma\in\left(\frac{6}{5},\frac{4}{3}\right)$.
+G. Rein \cite{R2003} construct the non-rotating stars of the Euler-Poisson system for $\gamma>\frac{4}{3}$ as minimizers of a suitably defined energy functional.
+The minimizing property implies the nonlinear stability of such states against general.
+In particular, a turning point principle for the Euler-Poisson system was proved in \cite{LZ2019} for very general equations of states.
 That is, the transition of stability only occurs at the extrema of the total mass, for the curve of non-rotating stars parameterized by the center density.

-In this paper, we consider the stability and instability of non-rotating stars for Navier-Stokes-Poisson system under spherically symmetric perturbations.
-First we briefly review earlier results on this problem.
-For the polytropic case with $P\left( \rho\right) =K\rho^{\gamma}$, when $\gamma\in\left( \frac{4}{3},2\right) \ $the nonlinear asymptotic stability of Lane-Emden stars was proved in \cite{LTXZZH20162} for spherically symmetric perturbations; when $\gamma\in\left( \frac{6}{5},\frac{4}{3}\right) $, the nonlinear instability was proved in \cite{JJTI2013}.
-More recently, the nonlinear asymptotic stability was proved (\cite{LTWYZH}) for white dwarf stars.
-Our main result is to give a sharp stability criterion for non-rotating viscous stars with general equation of states $P\left( \rho\right) \ $satisfying (\ref{assumption-P1})-(\ref{assumption-P2}).
+For further works on the turning point principle for other models, we refer to \cite{HL,LW,LWZ}.